BioBoost/course-object-oriented-programming-with-cpp/docs/README.md

 There are also `warning` containers:

-::: warning Do try this at home
+::: warning Warning - Do try this at home
 Lorep Ipsum
 :::

 `danger` containers:

-::: danger Do try this at home
+::: danger Danger - Do try this at home
 Lorep Ipsum
 :::

 `tip` containers:

-::: tip Make sure to practice
+::: tip Tip - Make sure to practice lorem ipsum
-lorem ipsum
 :::